-Day 2: Thursday 28 May, Canterbury
+Day 2: Monday 8 September, Canterbury

-- Morning Literary walking tour including Canterbury Cathedral

-- Afternoon at leisure

-- Evening Welcome Meal
+- Morning Literary walking tour including Canterbury Cathedral - Afternoon at leisure - Presentation by actor Adrian Lukis (to be confirmed) - Evening Welcome Meal

 Canterbury, founded in Roman times, is rich with associations of Chaucer, Marlowe, Dickens, Somerset Maugham and even Rupert Bear.
 We commence the day with a walking tour through the literary places of Canterbury, including a guided tour of Canterbury Cathedral.